-Why is CEDS important to the region?
+Why is the CEDS Important to the Region?

-As a regional plan, CEDS has the potential to influence issues with a larger voice.
+As a regional plan, the CEDS has the potential to influence issues with a larger voice.
 What benefits one area of the region benefits the region in its entirety.
 What’s learned today could be shared and replicated tomorrow to build a more resilient region.

-- The CEDS is a forward-thinking, collaboratively-driven document that showcases our region’s capacity to retain residents and attract new residents, both of which are critical to address labor force issues.
+The CEDS is a forward-thinking, collaboratively-driven document that showcases our region’s capacity to retain residents and attract new residents, both of which are critical to address labor force issues.
 This document also showcases our region’s capacity to attract private investment and promote business expansion.

-- The CEDS can be used to support projects in grant applications and can be used as a trusted data source.
+The CEDS can be used to support projects in grant applications and can be used as a trusted data source.
 The Federal EDA has a specific section in their online submission process that asks applicants to provide a nexus between their proposed project and the respective CEDS in that Economic Development District.
 Through project support in the CEDS, additional dollars can be brought to the region for project implementation.